mkopinsky/conferences/phptek2019/advanced-php/code-review.md

         * Learning opportunity for reviewer - e.g. X is looking to get better at testing
         * Learning opportunity for dev - e.g. first time implementing new pattern, have someone review who's most familiar with the pattern
     * Be mindful about who to assign to
-    * Go to reviewer with specific request - "This is the first time doing currency conversion, can I get a second set of eyes"
+    * Go to reviewer with specific request - "This is the first time doing currency conversion, can I get a second set of eyes", "Can you check for any bugs"
         * This helps avoid adversarial reviews since the scope of the review is clearly defined.
+* Audience question: How to solicit meaningful reviews when you're the one with more power in the dynamic.
-*
+    * Be explicit about it.
+    * Good opportunity for pair programming.
+Walk through it together, when they